 The component is usually made of plastic or metal but is clearly labeled for easier identification.
 Changing your oil will protect your transmission system from inefficiency, leaks and other factors that may affect your drive.

 There are two ways to check your power steering fluid levels.
-If your cylinder is translucent, you may be able to heck oil levels through the medium.
-You should then compare minimum and maximum levels against your fluid levels.
-Even if your oil is within the required levels, you will still need to open the cap and check on the fluids profile.
-You should replace any oil that has debris, a burnt smell or a darker color.
+If your cylinder is translucent, you may be able to check oil levels simply by looking at the cylinder.
+You should then compare the minimum and maximum levels against your current fluid level.
+Even if your oil is within the required levels, you will still need to open the cap and check on the state of the fluid.
+You should replace any oil that has debris, a burnt smell, or a darker color.

-For users who cannot see their transmission fluid levels directly through the cylinder, you could use a dipstick to check your fluid.
+For users who cannot see their transmission fluid levels directly through the cylinder, you can use a dipstick to check your fluid.
 Most vehicles will have a dipstick attached, and this is usually located under the hood.
-You should insert your dipstick into your transmission unit while checking on your fluid levels against the maximum and minimum markings on the device.
-Some vehicles may be difficult to get an accurate reading while cold.
+You should insert your dipstick into your transmission unit, checking your fluid levels against the maximum and minimum markings on the device.
+It may be difficult to get an accurate reading on some vehicles if they are cold.

-You could run your engine beforehand, even steering either side and leave the car on idle before checking your oil level.
+To resolve this latter problem, you could run your engine beforehand, even steering either side a few times, before leaving the car on idle while checking your oil level.
 Most vehicles will also provide a dual marking system to help you determine the fluid levels either when the engine is hot or cold.
 You should be able to tell these apart to avoid getting a false reading.